Easy Beer Bread

 A medium bodied beer with a mild flavor like a lager or pale ale works best.
 I personally like to use something like Yuengling traditional lager, Modelo especial or Shiner Bock.
 This will give you a balanced, rich beer flavor that is not overpowering or bitter.

-However, I have often used a light beer with great success.
-Whenever I visit my parents, all they usually have on hand is Miller Lite.
+However, I have often used a light beer, like Miller Lite, with great success.
 It still makes a very tasty beer bread!
 You can even use a non-alcoholic beer and it will not alter the final taste or texture.

 Easy beer bread cut into slices on a wire rack.